 -

-Pipe one small head (a little smaller than a vanilla wafer) and two ears onto a parchment paper lined baking sheet.
+Pipe one small chocolate bunny head (a little smaller than a vanilla wafer) and two ears onto a parchment paper-lined baking sheet.

 -

-Dip a vanilla wafer cookie into the melted chocolate or candy melts.
+Dip a vanilla wafer cookie into a small bowl of melted chocolate.

 -

-Remove from the chocolate and set right next to the chocolate head/ears creating the body for the bunny.
+Remove the cookie from the bowl and set it right next to the chocolate head/ears creating the body for the bunny.

 -